 Both Guy's and St Thomas' are teaching hospitals, responsible for training a wide range of health professionals.
 This means that students, supervised by qualified staff, may be involved in your care.
 It does not affect the quality of your treatment in any way, but does provide valuable training for the students.

-If you do not want to be seen by students, please tell the doctor or nurse in charge - it will not affect your care in any way.
+If you do not want to be seen by students, please tell the doctor or nurse in charge - it won't affect your care in any way.

 Involving you in your care